Towards Privacy-Preserving and Verifiable Federated Matrix Factorization: Introduction

 \item VPFedMF newly provides assurance on the integrity of aggregation against the server, under a stronger threat model that was overlooked by prior work.
 Through a delicate cryptographic verification mechanism, VPFedMF allows user-side verification of the correctness of aggregation results produced by the server.

-\item We make an implementation of VPFedMF and perform a through performance evaluation on a real-world movie rating dataset MovieLens.
-Compared with the SOTA work FedMF \cite{chai2020secure}, VPFedMF is about $20\times$ faster.
+\item We make an implementation of VPFedMF and perform a thorough performance evaluation on a real-world movie rating dataset MovieLens.
+Compared with the state-of-the-art work FedMF \cite{chai2020secure}, VPFedMF is about $20\times$ faster.
 Experiments also validate that VPFedMF preserves the accuracy, matching that of plaintext-domain federated MF and conventional centralized MF.

 \end{itemize}

 The rest of the paper is organized as below.
 Section~\ref{sec:preliminary} provides necessary preliminaries.
 Section~\ref{sec:VPFedMF} elaborates on our system model, threat model, and the detailed construction, followed by the security analysis in Section~\ref{sec:security analysis}.
 Section~\ref{sec:experiment} provides the performance evaluation and comparison.
 Section~\ref{sec:conclusion} concludes the whole paper.